Has your desktop PC or laptop ever stopped working?

 - Storms, floods, fire – acts of God as insurers like to call them.

-Here's six ways we help you protect your computers and networks:
+Five ways we help you protect your network and computers:

 First off, we identify exactly what needs protecting – especially your data.